🐾 Dog-Friendly Portreath Beach at a Glance

 The beach is well-loved for surfing, bodyboarding and kayaking, thanks to its favourable waves.

-Portreath Harbour has a lot of historical interest as it exported copper and imported coal to support the Cornish copper mines and included some shipbuilding.
+Portreath Harbour has a lot of historical interest, as it exported copper and imported coal to support the Cornish copper mines, and also engaged in shipbuilding.
 Today, you can still see where the railway went out of the valley and the white harbour lookouts, which signalled to ships that they could enter the harbour.
-The lookout was also known as the Deadman’s Hut, as it was used as a temporary morgue to store bodies after accidents.
+The lookout was also known as the Deadman’s Hut because it served as a temporary morgue for storing bodies after accidents.

 If you visit during the dog restriction period, consider exploring nearby trails and paths where dogs are welcome.
 The surrounding area offers beautiful coastal walks that you can enjoy with your furry friend.